 The first step in developing a values-based recruiting strategy is identifying which beliefs and standards are essential to your company.
 This will be pretty simple if you have already defined your corporate values.
 However, you should consider how those beliefs translate into daily behaviours and actions at work.

 Consider the many values that contribute to your company, such as individual, societal, brand, and organisational.
 Make sure you address both the organisation and the workers inside it.
 Make a list of your most essential values and personality traits.
 Consider what values you want your business to be identified with, such as dedication or open-mindedness.
 Then, jot down a few examples of how these traits could manifest in an employee’s day-to-day actions.

 Add to your list until you’re satisfied with your defined values.
 This will serve as the basis for your values-based recruitment approach.

 2. Job postings

-When using Values-Based Recruitment, ensure that you reflect those values in job advertisements, posts, and your career page.
+When using Values-Based Recruitment, ensure you reflect those values in job advertisements, posts, and your career page.
 Applying the principles you’ve established to each job posting will help you attract the ideal audience.

 However, just mentioning the values or principles vital to your brand is insufficient.
 You want it to be evident that your ideals are more than good words.
 It should be apparent how those values are reflected in the workplace.

 While the way those values appear in job titles may change, using the same values across job advertisements guarantees you’re creating a work environment based on what’s most important to you.